Robust Policy Search for Robot Navigation: ROBUST OPTIMIZATION

 \subsection{The Unscented transform as integration}

-Although the unscented transformation was designed for propagation of probability distribution through nonlinear functions, it can be also interpreted as a probabilistic integration.
-In fact, the unscented transformation with $\alpha = 1$ and $\kappa = 0$ is equivalent to the three point Gauss-Hermite quadrature rule \cite{vdMerwe04Thesis}.
-While the Gauss-Hermite method computes the integral \emph{exactly} under the Gaussian assumption, it has a cost of $\mathcal{O}(n^d)$ where $n$ is the polynomial order of the function in the region.
-Meanwhile the unscented transform, has a quadratic cost $\mathcal{O}(d^2)$ for computing the expected value \cite{vdMerwe04Thesis}.
+The unscented transform can be interpreted as a probabilistic integration method.
+The unscented transformation with $\alpha = 1$ and $\kappa = 0$ is equivalent to the three point Gauss-Hermite quadrature rule \cite{vdMerwe04Thesis}.
+While the Gauss-Hermite method computes the integral \emph{exactly} under the Gaussian and polynomial assumptions, it has a cost of $\mathcal{O}(n^d)$ where $n$ is the polynomial order of the function in the region.
+Meanwhile the unscented transform, has a quadratic cost $\mathcal{O}(d^2)$ for computing the integrated response \cite{vdMerwe04Thesis}.
 The low cost of the unscented transformation is also an advantage compared to other more advanced integration methods such as Monte Carlo or Bayesian quadrature, which have higher computational cost.

-Note that, during optimization the integrated outcome $g(\x)$ is always applied with respect to the surrogate model $\widehat{f}(\x)$ to avoid increasing the number of queries to $f(\x)$.
+Note that, during optimization the integrated outcome $g(\x)$ is always approximated with respect to the Gaussian process mean function $\mu(\x)$ to avoid increasing the number of queries of $f(\x)$.
 Therefore, the integral would be as accurate as the Gaussian process with respect to the target function.
-We found that, in practice, it is more efficient to employ the computational resources to improve the surrogate model, than to provide a better integrated outcome.
-Furthermore, the unscented transform also computes the full posterior uncertainty, which can be used for further Bayesian analysis and hierarchical decision models that the integrated outcome of \eqref{eq:integrated}.
+We found that, in practice, it is more efficient to employ the computational resources to improve the surrogate model (for example, using MCMC on the kernel hyperparameters), than to provide a better integrated outcome.